The History of The Sedalia Country Club

 Original Club House

-The Original Sedalia Country Club.
-Formed in 1905 and established in 1906 on South Limit.
+The Original Sedalia Country Club was formed in 1905 and established in 1906 on South Limit.

 Original Club